-Aerocool, a company who has been on the computer scene since 2002 and has continued to create innovative and astouding products never stops amazing us.
+Aerocool, a company who has been on the computer scene since 2002 and has continued to create innovative and astounding products never stops amazing us.
 Today we look at the Gatewatch, another great addition to their product lineup.

-The fan controller came via UPS in a brown box, shipped directly from Aerocool.
+The Aerocool fan controller came via UPS in a brown box, shipped directly from Aerocool.
 It was cushioned with brown paper, which is not enough.
 The Gatewatch was sandwiched in layers of foam inside of its interesting box.

 The box itself had a picture of the unit on the front, along with features and specifications on the side and back.
 This is the safest packaging I have ever seen.
 The whole lcd and accessories were individually bagged and shrink wrapped.